dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 **Identity Claims** - the identity claims the Client may request, if any, and what public keys the claims will be signed with.

-The client may also obtain information about how the AS will sign and/or encrypt the completion response, as well as any other metadata required for extensions to this protocol, as defined in those extension specifications.
+The client may also obtain information about how the AS will sign and/or encrypt the AS Response, as well as any other metadata required for extensions to this protocol, as defined in those extension specifications.

 # JOSE Client Authentication {#ClientAuthN}